Race Differences in Intelligence: An Evolutionary Analysis, by Richard Lynn (Augusta, GA: Washington Summit, 2006)

 In short, both are marginal groups of hunter-gatherers, now few in number, few if any of whom have been exposed to the sort of standardized testing necessary to provide a useful estimate of their average IQs.
 Therefore, since his data on neither group alone is really sufficient to justify its own chapter, he groups them together in a single chapter.

-However, the lack of data on IQ for either group means that even this combined chapter remains one of the shorter chapters in Lynn’s book, and, as we will see, the paucity of reliable data on the cognitive ability of either group almost leads one to suspect that he might almost have been better omitting both groups from his survey of race differences in cognitive ability altogether.
+However, the lack of data on IQ for either group means that even this combined chapter remains one of the shorter chapters in Lynn’s book, and, as we will see, the paucity of reliable data on the cognitive ability of either group leads one to suspect that Lynn might have been better omitting both groups from his survey of race differences in cognitive ability altogether, just as he omitted at least one other phenotypically quote distinct racial group for whom presumably there is again little data on IQs, namely the Negrito populations of South and South-East Asia.

 It may be some meagre consolation to African blacks that, at least in Lynn’s telling, they no longer qualify as the lowest scoring racial group when it comes to IQ.
 Instead, this dubious honour is now accorded their sub-Saharan African neighbours, San Bushmen.